How city design can end racism while healing the planet.

 ▲ Do you know racism when you see it?

 What if you knew someone who got called racial slurs all the time growing up?
-What if he missed assignments and skipped school when his teachers used those slurs to encourage the other kids to beat up his kind?
+What if he missed assignments and skipped school when his teachers used those slurs, too, and encouraged the other kids to beat up his kind?
 What if even polite friends assumed that he was dirty because of his race?

 What if he ended up avoiding his kind for years as a result?

 Now tell me, was that person of victim of racism?